emm32449/MCTS-in-Python/README.md

 MCTS-in-Python is a repository that contains simple games with a complex training process.
 It’s kind of an experiment in “How far can you go with free compute these days?”
 Well, ~1000 epochs/45m for the AddingGame w/50 simulations per self-play.
 It uses a version of a program like AlphaGo Zero, which is a self-learning algorithm that mastered the game of Go.
-The repository currently only includes the following game: an Adding Game: A game where the player has to add numbers to reach a target sum
+The repository currently only includes the following game: an Adding Game: A game where the player has to add numbers to reach a target sum.

 ## Table of Contents